IK-Robin/leaflet-js-map/readme.md

 7. Open any post/page where you have added shortcode `[IKRMAP]`
 8. You will now see an embedded map on your webpage!

+## Add Custom Marker Postion
+You can add new markers by using following steps:
+1. Add Longitude Longitude and other detail and  save it.

    ## Edit The Map Detail

    You can edit all details about the map by going into the Leaflet Map -> Edit -> Visual  tab.
 Here you can change the following settings :
    You can edit the map details by following these steps: